nblomqvist/easy2acl/README.md

 ### A list of the accepted submissions

 Go to _Status -> All papers_.
 Here we find the information on what submissions are accepted.
-Copy the content of this table as you did with the previous one, except only select the lines of the _ACCEPTED_ papers.
-It is very important that you do not include any of the _REJECTED_ papers when selecting the content, or else these papers will be included in the resulting `db` file as well.
+Copy the content of this table as you did with the previous one.
 Save the content as `accepted`, and make sure that each row in the table corresponds to one line in the resulting file.
 A sample `accepted` file is available [here](example-files/accepted).

 ### A short explanation of the steps above